 Take a drive to Connells Lagoon Conservation Reserve

-For your next adventure, accessible by 2WD, make your way to Connells Lagoon Conservation Reserve – 423 km east of Tennant Creek – an unexpected wildlife haven that sits between Brunette Downs and Alexandria Station via an unsealed road.
-Home to several of Australia's rare and endangered birds including the flock bronzewing pigeon, pictorella mannikin finch, red-chested button-quail and the Australian bustard.
+For your next adventure, accessible by 2WD, make your way to Connells Lagoon Conservation Reserve – 423km east of Tennant Creek – an unexpected wildlife haven that sits between Brunette Downs and Alexandria Station via an unsealed road.
+Home to several of Australia’s rare and endangered birds including the flock bronzewing pigeon, pictorella mannikin finch, red-chested button-quail and the Australian bustard.
 The grass plains are known to inhabit large numbers of bird species, reptiles and mammals.
-It is the only reserve in Australia established primarily for the conservation of Mitchell grassland.
+It’s the only reserve in Australia established primarily for the conservation of Mitchell grassland.

 Stay overnight at Barkly Homestead